microsoft/azuredevopslabs/labs/java/agile/readme.md

 1. Feel free to explore a bit, add a description if you like and then click **Save and close** to finish using Task dialog.

-1. Back at the PBI screen Click **Save and close** to close the Product Backlog Item.
+1. Back at the PBI screen, Click **Save and close** to close the Product Backlog Item.

 1. Click the small triangle to the left the Explore VS Team